ariwooze/secureflow-network-security-lab/README.md

 6. Follow the tests documented in `docs/test-plan.md`.
 7. Compare your results with the screenshots under `evidence/`.

-> All credentials and shared secrets in the public lab must be sanitised and used for simulation only.
-Never reuse them in a real environment.

 ## Packet Tracer Limitations

 - Packet Tracer simulates only a subset of the features available on production Cisco equipment.